Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 30

 today.
 The Bosch has certainly

-improved a lot in the time since
+improved a lot in the air since

 were were last down here.